eCommerce Personalization: Why Demographic-Based Personalization is on Its Way Out (And What to Do Instead)

 The concept of traditional content personalization is simple:

 A brand collects customer data (like age, location, and past product purchases), and uses it to segment its audience into groups, clustering similar customers together in the process.
 Each segment is called a persona, which the brand can humanize and then create tailored content for.
-The brand’s digital experience platform then delivers tailored messaging and products exclusively to each persona — personalizing the customer journey for each persona-member in the process.
+The brand’s Digital Experience Platform (DXP) then delivers tailored messaging and products exclusively to each persona — personalizing the customer journey for each persona-member in the process.
 Kind of.

 While this demographic-based approach to personalization is useful, the world of eCommerce personalization has evolved — and it’s time your brand evolved along with it.